IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/di_ebpf.md

 		iii.
 On the Performance Metrics widget, click on the + icon and select Flow

-		[Note: In Di 7.0.0 there is a bug that doesn't show flow data, continue to the next step to display some data]
+**Note** : In Di 7.0.0 there is a bug that doesn't show flow data, continue to the next step to display some data]

 37. Save the report